devfelipereis/uploadtrait/readme.md

 A simple upload trait for laravel.
 It will upload to the local storage if in development and to a s3 bucket if in production/staging.

-For production, you need to follow laravel documentation to set s3 as your default cloud disk.
+For production, you need to follow the laravel documentation to set s3 as your default cloud disk.

 Just tested with Laravel 5.4.
 But it should work with Laravel 5.x.